kavia-common/time-tracking-and-approval-system-197469-197478/timesheet_frontend/README.md

   - Toggle on in production with REACT_APP_FEATURE_FLAGS=showSupabaseBanner
   - Dismiss persists via localStorage ('hideSupabaseBanner')
   - Values are masked; full secrets are never logged or displayed.
+- Login Diagnostics (this page): When NODE_ENV !== 'production' or when the 'diagnostics' feature flag is enabled in REACT_APP_FEATURE_FLAGS, the Login page shows a masked runtime detection panel for REACT_APP_SUPABASE_URL and REACT_APP_SUPABASE_ANON_KEY, including inline troubleshooting tips.
+  Secrets are never logged; anon key is masked to show only the last 4 characters.

 ## App Structure and Routes